+Parent-Teacher Conferences

-Parent-Teacher Conferences Parent teacher conferences are regularly scheduled twice a year, in the fall and in the spring.
+Parent teacher conferences are regularly scheduled twice a year, in the fall and in the spring.
 A parent can request a conference with a teacher at any time throughout the year and your teacher may schedule additional conferences if necessary.
+Parent teacher conferences are a wonderful time to sit one-on-one with your child's teachers and discuss their growth and academic, social and emotional progress at Royal Montessori Academy.

-Evaluation of Student Progress Royal Montessori Academy maintains careful notes and documentation on each child in accordance with the traditional Montessori curriculum.
+Evaluation of Student Progress

+Royal Montessori Academy maintains careful notes and documentation on each child in accordance with the traditional Montessori curriculum.
 Children are never compared to each other or "graded" in a traditional or arbitrary manner.
 Written narratives are kept for younger children and portfolio samples are kept for older children.
 Evaluation of progress is based on the individual growth of each child.

-Meetings with the Head of School Meetings with the Head of School can be arranged by appointment.
+Meetings with the Head of School

+Meetings with the Head of School, Mrs. Tara Collins can be arranged by appointment.